pinheiroGroup/Kinbiont.jl/docs/src/01_install/index.md

 - Type the command
 > activate .

-- To activate the KinBiont project, type
+- To activate the Kinbiont project, type
 > instantiate

 - At the start of the code or notebook (where you are going to do analyses) you should write

 ```
-using KinBiont
+using Kinbiont
 ```

 ## Package installation

 With any package manager run
 ```
-Pkg.add(KinBiont)
+Pkg.add(Kinbiont)
 ```
 and then in your script use:

 ```
-using KinBiont
+using Kinbiont
 ```
 ## Requirements & Dependencies